parthsanghavi017/PSA-LC/README.md

 # Identifying Diagnostic Markers and Therapeutic Targets for Psoriatic Arthropathy and Long Covid

 ## Objective
-To identify shared diagnostic markers and therapeutic targets for Psoriatic Arthropathy (PsA) and Long Covid by leveraging bioinformatics and machine learning, focusing on shared immune and inflammatory pathways to inform clinical management and drug development.
+To identify shared diagnostic markers and therapeutic targets common to Psoriatic Arthropathy (PsA) and Long Covid by the means of bioinformatics and machine learning, focusing on shared immune and inflammatory pathways to inform clinical management and drug development towards treatment and control of future disease X.

 ## Introduction
 Psoriatic Arthropathy (PsA) is an autoimmune condition characterized by chronic joint and skin inflammation, driven by cytokines like IL-17 and TNF-α.
 Long Covid, a post-infectious syndrome following SARS-CoV-2 infection, presents persistent symptoms such as fatigue and joint pain, linked to immune dysregulation and chronic inflammation.
 Both conditions share features of immune overactivity, cytokine-driven inflammation, and potential autoimmunity, making them ideal candidates for comparative analysis.
-This project adapts a bioinformatics and machine learning framework, inspired by prior work on NAFLD and UC, to uncover shared molecular mechanisms, diagnostic biomarkers, and therapeutic targets for PsA and Long Covid, aiming to enhance understanding and treatment of these complex diseases.
+This project adapts a bioinformatics and machine learning framework, to explore shared molecular mechanisms, diagnostic biomarkers, and therapeutic targets for PsA and Long Covid, aiming to enhance understanding and treatment of these complex diseases.

 ## Methods